PrefectHQ/prefect-aws/docs/ecs_guide.md

 ```

 !!! tip
-    Depending on the requirements of your task, it is advised to create a [second role for your tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
-This will contain permissions required while running the task.
-For example if, your workflow loaded data into an S3 bucket, you would need  Because our sample flow doesn't interact with AWS, you don't have to.
+    Depending on the requirements of your flows, it is advised to create a [second role for your ECS tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
+This role will contain the permissions required by the ECS tasks in which your flows will run.
+For example, if your workflow loads data into an S3 bucket, you would need a role with additional permissions specific to accessing S3.

 ### 3. Attach the policy to the role

-For this guide the ECS worker will require the permissions to pull images from ECR and publish logs to CloudWatch.
-Amazon has a managed policy named `AmazonECSTaskExecutionRolePolicy` that grants the permissions necessary for ECS tasks.
+For this guide the ECS worker will require permissions to pull images from ECR and publish logs to CloudWatch.
+Amazon has a managed policy named `AmazonECSTaskExecutionRolePolicy` that grants the permissions necessary for starting ECS tasks.
 [See here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) for other common execution role permissions.
 Attach this policy to your task execution role:

 ```bash